bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 modifiedBlocks=0
 idleBlocks=0
 totalBlocksUploaded=0
+activeUploads:0
 ulspeed=0.00
 ```
 - The `uuid` is the session uuid, which the cow server uses to identify the session.

-- The `state`
-- `inQueue`
-- `modifiedBlocks`
+- The `state` is `backgroundUpload` if the image is still mounted, an cow blocks are uploaded in the background.
+It is `uploading` if the image got dismounted and all not yet uploaded blocks are  uploading.
+it is `done` if the image got dismounted and all blocks are uploaded.
+- `inQueue` are the cow blocks which are currently uploaded or waiting for an free slot.
+- `modifiedBlocks` are cow block which have changes which are not uploaded to the server yet, because the changes are to recent.
-- `totalBlocksUploaded` the total amount of cowblocks uploaded since the image was mounted.
+- `totalBlocksUploaded` the total amount of cow blocks uploaded since the image was mounted.
+- `activeUploads` is the number blocks that are currently uploaded.
 - `ulspeed` the current upload speed in kb/s.

 Once all blocks are uploaded, the state will be set to `done`.